henry-burgess/clumsycode/content/blog/my-2021-in-web-development/index.md

 tags: ["👨‍💻"]
 ---

+_My head spent the year in JavaScript, I've dumped some of my experiences and learnings here._

 Here I want to write a bit about my adventure being new to JavaScript as a software engineering grad.
 Now you might think, sure, a software engineer probably finishes their degree knowing how to use all these tools.
 For me, my coursework focussed on OOP-adjacent languages such as Java and Python, and I had little to no coursework even using JavaScript.

 I’m going to include some _real_ source code, to show you that this honestly where I was at.
 For more context, I’ll be referring to a  project I’ve been working on for about 18 months now, a project I joined in the final year of my studies before becoming part of my first research job outside of university.